adamant/adamant.language.design/principles.md

 ## Syntax Matters

 Syntax conveys style.
-For example, the abbrevated keywords of Rust lead to a culture of abbrevated and over shortened names.
+For example, the abbreviated keywords of Rust lead to a culture of abbreviated and over shortened names.
 The Rust community settled on short package names.

 Familiar syntax can make it easier to learn the language.
 Consistent use of syntax for different language features can make things clearer.

 ## Careful Review

 Each feature and syntax should be carefully reviewed to make sure it is in accord with all principles.
 Need to consider many sources.
-For example, Kevlin Henny's critisms of package names based on company names.
+For example, Kevlin Henny's criticisms of package names based on company names.
 I would not have thought to re-evaluate that.

 Review syntax and semantics across languages.
 Review reasons for language design.
 For example, should promises be hot or cold, or promises versus eventual values versus green threads.

-## Wierdness Budget
+## Weirdness Budget

 ## Be Wary of Untried Features and Syntax

-## Orthognality
+## Orthogonality

 ## Readability